ahosna/SaitekYokeMod/README.md

 I was thinking of using Xplane interface directly but then I decided to go with more universal joystick support.
 This allows me to map this in both xplane and msfs.

+# Firmware install
+- Restart win - especially if you were using the joystick
+- Run Arduino IDE
+  - select Arduino Leonardo port and board
+  - compile and upload
+- Run GameControllers app to test

 # Configuration
 ## XPlane
 [The control profiles directory](control%20profiles) contains joystick mappings for vFlyteAir Cessna 150 and Piper Arrow III.
 This can be found in `Xplane11/Output/preferences/control profiles` directory in your Xplane installation.